Have a question?

 Reliable Communication: Expect consistent, timely communication to keep you informed and supported throughout the case.

 While both aim to support child-centered legal advocacy, there are key differences in structure, scope, and approach.
-We call our social workers LESW (legally educated social workers).
+FSC's social workers are Legally Educated Social Workers — or LESWs.

 LESW

-Independent & Nonprofit: LESWs work independently or through nonprofit organizations like The Family Systems Collaboration, offering customized, flexible support tailored to each legal team’s needs.
+Independent & Nonprofit: LESWs work independently or through nonprofit organizations like The Family Systems Collaborative, offering customized, flexible support tailored to each legal team’s needs.

 Trauma-Informed & Relationship-Based: Emphasis on deep, sustained collaboration with legal professionals, families, and children—often including direct engagement with clients.